In this post, I’ll share some of the best flashlights for pilots.

 This flashlight has a lot going for it, but with one main flaw.

 First the good.
 The Stinger is an extremely well-made, compact, and powerful light that will stand the test of time and prove a joy to use.
-The beam has three brightness settings which is really useful for your preflight inspection of the plane.
+The beam has three brightness settings which are really useful for your preflight inspection of the plane.
 And the resilience of the light is second-to-none.

 Unfortunately, though, the flashlight does not include a red or green option, meaning that it won’t be as effective for providing a low level of light that won’t ruin your night vision.
-There is a solution to this however (see below).
+There is a solution to this, however (see below).

 It’s also a shame that the battery is rechargeable.
 While there will be some people who like this feature, for many others it can mean another thing to remember before a night flight.

-Searching for a good flight bag?
+Searching for a good

 Streamlight Flip Lens for Stinger Flashlight